 Recently, I read Volume 12 of the Blue Exorcist manga, which included Izumo’s backstory as well as the setup for this story arc.
 Now that I’ve read that, I have a much better understanding and appreciation for what’s been happening in not only this chapter, but the other chapters of this story arc that I’ve read since I started reading Weekly Shonen Jump back in late February/early March.
 Now that I understand it more, I’ve come to realize just how powerful of a story arc this is.
 I’m guessing that this arc will probably wrap up within the next couple of chapters, so I’m curious to see where the story of Blue Exorcist is going to go from here.

 In this chapter, we see members of Border freeing people who are trapped in the rubble from the fighting.
 Meanwhile, Osamu is in the hospital, and Yuma is trying to find Replica.
 We see Osamu having a dream, which is actually flashbacks about the troubles Osamu had in getting into Border.
 At the end of the flashback, Osamu awakens and sees Chika and his mother watching him.

 So the majority of this chapter ends up being a flashback/dream of Osamu’s.
 Since I didn’t jump into this story until this story arc was already in progress, I have no idea if anything from the flashback/dream has appeared in the series before or not.
 But because I jumped into the series so late, getting to see these scenes gives me a little more background on Osamu.
-So it doesn’t look like this story arc is completely over yet, but at least the battle that had been waging for some many chapters has finally concluded.
+So it doesn’t look like this story arc is completely over yet, but at least the battle that had been waging for so many chapters has finally concluded.
 This chapter makes for a nice break in the action.

 Nisekoi: False Love CH:146